angular/ng2-test-seed/README.md

 This runs the TypeScript compiler with the additional `--watch` flag, which causes it to recomiple whenever a `.ts` file changes.

-Run this in a different tab or in the background, since the following commands will use it.
+Run this process indefinitely in a different tab or in the background, since the following commands will use it.

 ### Serve